delexw/mcpware/README.md

    **Important**:
    - Replace `/path/to/mcpware` with the absolute path to your cloned repository
-   - If you configure Github MCP server in config.json, Replace `your_github_token_here` with your actual GitHub Personal Access Token
-   - The Docker socket mount (`/var/run/docker.sock`) is required for mcpware to launch Docker-based backends
+   - The Docker socket mount (`/var/run/docker.sock`) is required for mcpware to launch Docker-based backends, otherwise you don't need to

    **Why mount the Docker socket?**
    - mcpware needs to launch Docker containers for backend MCP servers (like `ghcr.io/github/github-mcp-server`)